gouherdanish/gouherdanish.github.io/_posts/2024-08-14-properties-of-entropy.md

 $$ \Rightarrow H(X,Y) \leq H(X) + H(Y) $$

 Joint Entropy for dependent events is less than the sum of individual entropies.
-Intuitively, this happens because knowing one variable reduces the uncertainty about the other
+Intuitively, this means that knowing one variable reduces the uncertainty about the other

 ---
 ### Implementation